sensepost/objection/README.md

 - Dump data from common storage such as NSUserDefaults and the shared NSHTTPCookieStorage.
 - Dump various formats of information in human readable forms.
 - Bypass certain forms of TouchID restrictions.
-- Watch for method executions by targetting all methods in a class, or just a single method.
+- Watch for method executions by targeting all methods in a class, or just a single method.
 - Monitor the iOS pasteboard.
 - Dump encoded `.plist` files in a human readable format without relying on external parsers.

-Android specific features in `objection` inclulde the ability to:
+Android specific features in `objection` include the ability to:

-- List the applications Activities, Services and Broadcast reveivers.
+- List the applications Activities, Services and Broadcast receivers.
 - Start arbitrary Activities available in the target application.
 - Watch a class method, reporting execution as it happens.